robinbraemer/event/README.md

 # event

-Go event library to subscribe and fire events used to decouple the event source and sink in complex or ad-don based systems.
+Go event library to subscribe and fire events used to decouple the event source and sink in complex or add-on based systems.

 ```go
 // Custom event type